Akhlak-Hossain-Jim/Learning-CSE-at-EWU/Semester-1/ENG101/Lectures/Lecture-2.md

 The paragraph has to start with the same sentence as topic sentence.
 Then have to describe the pointers and sub-pointers described in the outline in sequence and have to connect the pointers with connectors (ie; firstly, secondly, finally).

 > The pointers (Details) need to be at least 3 and sub-pointers can be 2-3, and at least 120 words.

+---

+> Then we wrote a paragraph on the `Write about your home town` and mam gave us correction on the writings we have done.
+And for assignment purpose we should create a draft based on the correction mam gave.